lbl-srg/obc/specification/source/cdl.rst

   * how to add annotations such as for graphical rendering of blocks and their connections.
   * how to specify composite blocks.
+  * how to add new blocks that go beyond the capabilities of composite blocks.

 * A model of computation that describes when blocks are executed and when outputs are assigned to inputs.